bixb922/umidiparser/README.md

 * SEQUENCER_SPECIFIC (midi meta 0xff 0x7f)
     - data (memoryview)

+Text strings are decoded with the latin-1 code page.
+If a Midi file should have text with another encoding, use the data property and decode with the appropriate code page.

 * SYSEX  0xf0
     - data (memoryview)
 * ESCAPE  0xf7
     - data (memoryview)

 ## MidiEvent methods

 ### copy

-Returns a deep copy (a complete independent copy) of the event.
+Returns a deep copy (a complete independent copy) of the event as a new object.
-All values are equal to the original event.

 This can be useful to get a copy of the event in case of using the reuse_event_object=True option in the MidiFile.